yherin/mark-the-date/documentation/project-description-structure.md

 ## Core functionality:

 - Introduction during loading screen.
 - "One click start" that begins a new game.
-Little to no setup required from the player.
+Little to no setup required from the player. __done__
 - Countdown timer until the game ends.
 - A quicker guess awards more points.
-- User presented with 4 possible answers.
+- User presented with 4 possible answers. __done__
   - One will be correct.
-Awards 50 points (reduced by time taken).
+Awards 500 points (reduced by time taken).
-  - The remaining answers will be randomly generated (but will be 'sanity checked').
+  - The remaining answers will be randomly generated (but will be 'sanity checked'). __done__
-  - If one of the random answers is close to the correct answer, it will awards points in proportion to distance from the correct answer.
+  - If one of the random answers is close to the correct answer, it will awards points in proportion to distance from the correct answer. __done__
-- When selecting an answer, the next question will automatically show.
+- When selecting an answer, the next question will automatically show. __done__

 ## 'Nice to have' functionality